 The biggest pitfall with MCAs, however, is the fact that the cost of the advance can heavily outweigh the accessibility and convenience that make them so appealing.
 Since they are not considered loans, MCAs are not regulated by state and federal usury laws like traditional banks are, and can, therefore, charge much higher interest rates–well over the maximum 20%.

 Additionally, factor rates make the “interest rate” of your advance appear much lower than it is.
 This is the leading cause of confusion with MCAs and makes it nearly impossible for consumers to “compare apples to apples” when shopping around for the best lending option.
-For a deep dive into how the two compare, check out How Much Are You Really Paying For Your Cash Advance?
+For a deep dive into how your MCA debt is calculated, check out How Much Are You Really Paying For Your Cash Advance?

-So let’s revisit the example above.
+So, let’s revisit the example above.
 You receive a $100,000 advance at a factor rate of 1.4, meaning you ultimately owe $140,000 to your MCA company.
 Paying $40K for your loan seems to reflect an annual “interest rate” of 40%, right?
 But if your repayment term is only six months, that “interest rate” is effectively doubled to 80%!
-Coupled with large daily payments going to the MCA funder, you will likely find yourself in yet another cash crisis.
+Coupled with large daily payments going to the MCA funder, you just might find yourself in yet another cash crisis.

 What Happens When You Default On a Merchant Cash Advance

-Because there’s no collateral to back a merchant cash advance, MCA companies use other protections in their contracts to decrease their risk.
-If they sense that you are defaulting on your advance, three things will happen next.
+If you take these measures to seek MCA debt relief and get nowhere, you may be left with no other choice than to stop the automatic withdrawal payments.
+But be warned, because there’s no collateral to back a merchant cash advance, MCA companies use other protections in their contracts to decrease their risk.
+If they sense that you are defaulting on your advance, two things can happen before you know it.

 If you signed a COJ (confession of judgment) as part of your contract, your MCA funder will now file it with the courts.
 A COJ gives your funder legal recourse to empty your bank account without warning as soon as they stop getting paid.